 - When a customer selects this payment method, StoreFront will post the necessary order and transaction details to your script.

-- Then your script should get this data and post it to the gateway you want to integrate with StoreFront.
+- Your script receives this data and post it to the gateway you want to integrate with StoreFront.
 A customer finishes the transaction there and returns to your script.

-- Then your script should analyze the response from your custom gateway, send it to StoreFront and return the customer to the store.
+- Your script should analyze the response from your custom gateway, send it to StoreFront and return the customer to the store.